 By sharing real power over real money, participatory budgeting (PB) taps the expertise of those most impacted by systemic inequities by provides a mechanism to directly engage those most underrepresented in government in decision making.
 By exercising their power though the PB process, participants expand the civic leadership and organizing skills that power social movements while building trust and transparency around the use of public funds.
 PB has spread rapidly around the globe since starting in Brazil in 1989 and across the US after launching in Chicago in 2009.
-But PB has yet to come to Oregon–until now.
-With the strategic investment of ARPA funds by State Legislators, organizational commitments, and both individual and grant donations to kickstart this effort, YV² PB will launch Oregon's first PB process.
+But PB has yet to come to Oregon––until now.
+With the strategic investment of ARPA funds by State Legislators, organizational commitments, and both individual and grant donations to kickstart this effort, YV² PB launched Oregon's first PB process.

 PB Oregon We work for more participatory and just public budgeting for all Oregonians by centering the expertise and leadership of underrepresented communities.